Group Members

 Dr Leon Willis

 Leon joined the 'Biologics' team in 2014 when he commenced his EPSRC-funded PhD supervised jointly with David Brockwell and Nik Kapur.
-Leon currently holds an EPSRC doctoral Fellowship and is co-funded by AstraZeneca.
+Leon currently holds an EPSRC doctoral Fellowship and is co-funded by AstraZeneca and UCB.
 He is continuing his fundamental studies of how and why flow causes proteins to aggregate.

 Dr Leon Willis